pglh1983/react-scaffold/README.md

         molecules/
           ...

 Normally I would separate the styleguide and the app itself into two projects, and have the app require components exported from the styleguide as a dependency.
 However, this configuration lends itself well to smaller projects, and is very easy to split into two.

-Also not included is any state management (`redux`, `redux-sagas` etc), again because this is intended for smaller projects but also because on larger projects I may want to share the state management layer with a separate (e.g. React Native) front end.
+In the `master` branch there is no state management.
+For projects that require state management, clone from the `redux` branch which includes `redux` and `redux-saga` with some boilerplate.

 ## Installation